VincentWeir/YARG-Fest-Edition/README.md

 **Download YARG: Fest Edition through the [Releases](https://github.com/VincentWeir/YARG-Fest-Edition/releases/) tab.** Once downloaded, unzip the file and click the application to run it!
 YARG: Fest Edition is unable to be downloaded through the YARC Launcher.
 However, you can download and play the original version of YARG through the YARC Launcher [here](https://github.com/YARC-Official/YARC-Launcher/releases/)!

+> [!IMPORTANT]
+> If there are any suggestions or issues regarding the game or official setlist, please put them in [this Google Form](https://forms.gle/72hTusE3i3utg7vt9)!

 ### Official Setlist